The Working from Home Routine: Balancing Deadlines and Doggy Needs

 Without a structured routine, a dog can become under-stimulated and demanding, leading to barking during calls, 'pawing' for attention, and overall household stress for the owner.

-When reviewing options, our primary goal is to help you with implementing 'active-passive' work blocks where high-energy needs are met before sitting at the desk.
-We want to share our practical experiences so you can find the right fit for your home without making expensive mistakes.
+Our primary goal is to help you find the right fit for implementing 'active-passive' work blocks where high-energy needs are met before sitting at the desk based on real-world usage.

 What we look for (and you should too)